Move-In Checklist

 These are great space savers and can be used to pack larger items such as thick clothing or stuffed animals.

-2. Compost Containers
+2. Compost Containers and Liners

 The city of Berkeley composts!
-Check with your apartment to see if they have the green composting bin outside with trash and recycling, and consider getting a small compost bin similar to those provided in the residence halls.
+Check with your apartment to see if they have the green composting bin outside with trash and recycling, and consider getting a small compost bin similar to those provided in the Residence Halls.

 3. Extra Sheets and Air Mattress